MortenLohne/only-move-generator/README.md

 #### Build
 `cargo build --release`

-This will crate an executable in `target/release/`.
+This will create an executable in `target/release/`.

 # License